 Experts Say White House's Conway Response Raises Major Ethical Questions

-The firestorm over Kellyanne Conway's endorsement of Ivanka Trump's clothing line continued this week.
-In a letter to Office of Government Ethics Director Walter Shaub Jr., White House Deputy Counsel Stefan Passantino determined that Conway had "acted inadvertently" and promoted Trump's products "without nefarious motive or intent to benefit personally."
+The Executive Office of the President extends well beyond the president's inner circle in the West Wing.
+For example, under Obama, the Executive Office included 11 separate entities, including the National Security Council, Office of Management and Budget, and U.S. Trade Representative.
+(The Trump White House web page on the Executive Office is not yet populated.)

-That made headlines, coming two weeks after Shaub had advised that there was "strong reason to believe" that "disciplinary action is warranted" against Conway.
+This all began after Conway's endorsement of Ivanka Trump's clothing line in a February Fox & Friends interview.
+In response, Office of Government Ethics Director Walter Shaub, Jr., had advised that there was "strong reason to believe" that "disciplinary action is warranted" against Conway for "misuse of position" in promoting a product.

-But ethics experts say that one little-noticed section of the letter raises far more urgent questions than Conway's fashion comments.
+In his letter this week, Passantino, concluded that Conway had "acted inadvertently" and promoted Trump's products "without nefarious motive or intent to benefit personally."

 Who has to follow the rules?

-Near the start of his letter, Passantino described the White House's approach to ethics, making a sweeping claim about how ethics regulations apply (or don't) to Executive Office employees:
+Near the start of his letter, Passantino described the White House's view of ethics:

 "We note initially that although many regulations promulgated by the Office of Government Ethics ("OGE") do not apply to employees of the Executive Office of the President, the Office of the White House Counsel has instructed all such employees to abide by 3 CFR 100.1..."

-The assertion that broad swaths of federal ethics regulations do not apply to people who work in the Executive Office of the President — and the fact that the White House didn't lay out explicitly which regulations it believes don't apply — sets the Trump White House apart from past administrations, says Richard Painter, who served as the George W. Bush administration's chief ethics lawyer from 2005 to 2007.
+Richard Painter, who served as the George W. Bush administration's chief ethics lawyer from 2005 to 2007, said that expansive assertion breaks with the past.

-"[E]very White House has instructed employees that these OGE rules are binding rules for White House and other EOP staff," he wrote in an email to NPR.
+"Every White House has instructed employees that these OGE rules are binding rules for White House and other EOP staff," he wrote in an email to NPR.
 "The only exception is the President and in some cases the Vice President."

 Because of the broad, nonspecific nature of what Passantino wrote, Painter advised that the ethics office should work to get more answers.